 Chimgan Ski Resort

 From December to March, the Chimgan Ski Resort gathers ski enthusiasts from Tashkent and visitors of the capital.
-The majority of skiers take the chairlift up to Great Chimgan (3,309m), the highest peak in order to race down the Kumbel track, but it is also possible to fly up to 3,000m and be deposited on virgin powder snow.
-A day’s lift pass is only US$10.
-Ski and snowboard gear is available to hire.
+The majority of skiers take the chairlift up to Great Chimgan (3309 m), the highest peak in order to race down the Kumbel track, but it is also possible to fly up to 3000 m and be deposited on virgin powder snow.
+A day’s lift pass is only about 10 000 sum and skiing and snowboarding gear is available for rent.
 In the summertime, Chatkal Park becomes an ideal trekking ground.
 There are many routes suitable for all degrees of fitness: serious trekkers should take a guide and a border permit to reach the glaciers of the Pskem Mountains alongside the Kyrgyzstan border, but there are also opportunities for more casual trekkers with a day or two to spare.